jdtornow/challah-rolls/README.md

 Documentation is available at: [http://rubydoc.info/gems/challah-rolls](http://rubydoc.info/gems/challah-rolls/frames)

-## Example App

-A fully-functional example app, complete with some basic tests, is available at [http://challah-example.herokuapp.com/](http://challah-example.herokuapp.com/).

-The source code to the example is available at [https://github.com/jdtornow/challah-example](https://github.com/jdtornow/challah-example).

 ### Issues

 If you have any issues or find bugs running Challah Rolls, please [report them on Github](https://github.com/jdtornow/challah-rolls/issues).
 While most functions should be stable, Challah is still in its infancy and certain issues may be present.